varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 syntax: file,path[,size[,granularity[,advice]]]

-The file backend stores objects in memory backed by an unlinked file on disk with `mmap`.
+The file backend stores objects in virtual memory backed by an unlinked file on disk with `mmap`, relying on the kernel handle paging as parts of the file are being accessed.

+This implies that sufficient *virtual* memory needs to be available to accomodate the file size in addition to any memory Varnish requires anyway.
+Traditionally, the virtual memory limit is configured with ``ulimit -v``, but modern operating systems have other abstractions for this limit like control groups (Linux) or resource controls (Solaris).

+..
+XXX idk about the BSD and MacOS abstractions -- slink

 The 'path' parameter specifies either the path to the backing file or the path to a directory in which `varnishd` will create the backing file.